5 Best Tent Heaters Reviewed (Stay Warm & Cozy!)

 The size of a tent heater matters because it directly has an influence on efficiently heating your tent.
 The ultimate goal is to get an ultra lightweight tent heater that still offers quality performance.
-Size also affects the amount of heat you can get from a tent warmer.
+Size and system also affects the amount of heat you can get from a tent warmer.

 If you are working with a family sized tent, it does not make sense to go for a small sized heater which will not make much of a difference.
 When talking about size, also keep in mind that a bigger sized heater may offer the amount of warmth you need but could present a storage problem.

 Now, another important aspect of having in mind is that gas heaters come with their fair share of safety repercussions.
 Generally, propane based heaters prove to be a bit safer when compared to butane-based counterparts.
 If you are very concerned about safety, then you might just want to avoid gas-based tent warmers and get an electric heater.